Spoon Albums Ranked in Order of Awesomeness

 Even in its most accessible, fully orchestrated moments (such as “The Underdog”), Spoon doesn’t create a wall of sound.
 To contradict one of the band’s best songs, everything does not hit at once.
 The different instruments and elements are all distinguishable.
 And they become small clusters of bricks that hit you like a tom-tom.
 The grand total doesn’t overpower; it’s the details that are dastardly.

-To date, Spoon has made eight studio albums – and there’s not a bad one in the bunch.
+To date, Spoon has made nine studio albums – and there’s not a bad one in the bunch.
 Let’s see which one comes out on top as we rank them in reverse.